tillbiskup/evedata/docs/architecture.rst

     Class hierarchy of the evefile.metadata module.
 Each class in the evefile.data module has a corresponding metadata class in this module.

 A note on the ``DeviceMetadata`` interface: The eveH5 datasets corresponding to the EveTimestampMetadata and EveScanModuleMetadata classes are special in sense of having no PV and transport type nor an id.
-Several options have been considered for addressing this problem:
+Several options have been considered to address this problem:

 #.
 Moving these three attributes down the line and copying them multiple times (feels bad).
 #.
 Leaving the attributes blank for the two "special" datasets (feels bad, too).